-Crown Ticket: Crown access is not included with CityPASS admission.
-Crown Tickets are available by advance reservation only directly from statuecruises.com or by phone at (201) 604-2800.
+Crown Ticket: Crown access is not included and is only available directly from Statue Cruises by advance reservation; visit statuecruises.com or call (201) 604-2800.
 Crown Tickets often sell out well in advance.
 The climb to the crown is strenuous; there are 393 steps from the main lobby to the crown and there is no air conditioning.
 There is a maximum of four crown reservations allowed per order.
 Visitors must be at least 4 feet (1.2 meters) tall to visit the crown.
 Read more about Crown Tickets here.
-If you do buy a Crown Ticket for your travel date, you may use your CityPASS option ticket for a 2-hour Circle Line Cruise.

 Advice for Visitors